opencv/opencv/modules/gpu/doc/initalization_and_information.rst

 ----------------------------------------
 .. cpp:function:: gpu::MultiGpuManager::MultiGpuManager()

-    Creates multi GPU manager, but doesn't initialize it.
+    Creates a multi-GPU manager but does not initialize it.